ChOpinMassilferhani/Multilayer-Perceptron/README.md

 # OCR
-EPITA S3 project reamde by Massil Ferhani during quarantine
+EPITA S3 project made by Massil Ferhani during quarantine

 # Waring
 The segmentation part is not linked to the final ocr you have to